All Episodes

 Right, right.

-And I look at the numbers uh when you're at the check-in desk, for example, uh the the guys standing be uh that airport, the guy standing behind the US Air and United check in counters are TSA guys who are inspect they've got the suitcases open and they're going through them right there.
+When you're at the check-in desk, for example, the guys standing at that airport, the guys standing behind the USAID and United check-in counters are TSA guys who inspect, they've got the suitcases open and they're going through them right now.

-Yeah, these ones do it actually, they go through the checked baggage uh at at the airline desk.
+They go through the checked baggage at the airline desk.

-Then you go uh in through to the so called sterile area and you're and you're and you're going and I look at the numbers uh like yesterday I added uh uh whatever it was at Burlington, Vermont.
+Then you go through to the so-called sterile area and you're going and I look at the numbers.

-There's no nobody flying out of there.
+There's nobody flying out of there.

 But yet there was like seven or eight TSA guys for, as you say, a small rural airport of no particular significance.